zAlweNy26/AlweStats/README.md

 **3.4.0**
 - Added a new config value regarding the padding for all the blocks
 - Fixed the flicker when the value of blocks change
-- Now the environment element name will be shown even if you hit an element without aiming at it.
+- Now the environment element name will be shown even if you hit an element without aiming at it
 - Now the health bar color of construction pieces is based on the health percentage
 - Moved the position of the health text and bar for construction pieces
 - Added outline to the text of all the blocks